apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/language_level_changes/README.md

 of column-values.
 With *CQL*, the data is **tabular**, *ColumnFamily* gets viewed as a *Table*, the **Table Rows** get a **fixed and finite number of named columns**.
 *Thrift*’s columns inside the *Rows* get distributed in a tabular way through the _Table Rows_.
-See the following figure :
+See the following figure:

 ```ditaa
                                                      Thrift